ITEdge/service-hub-examples/in-memory/README.md

 HTTP BASIC authentication and validation of REST calls.

 ## Default data
-The application is configured to provide data for 3 entities:
+The application is configured to provide data for 3 entity types:

 * Users (GET /users - one default user with username 'admin', password 'admin' and assigned roles: